-Update: Kits available in the shop here.
+Update: Fully built and tested Altoids Piezo Preamps are available for sale in the shop here.

 I’ve been taking my Altoids piezo DI box to open mic nights and have had some interest and feedback.
-People seem to like the concept but are not impressed with the balanced output and phantom power – which is fair enough given that the mixer is invariably on the stage and the cables are relatively short.
+People seem to like the concept but are less impressed with the balanced output and phantom power – which is fair enough given that the mixer is invariably on the stage and the cables are relatively short.
 Consequently I have produced a simpler version of the unit and (as a result of ditching the op-amp) reduced the power consumption to about 0.3mA and increased battery life to 300+ hours.

 Here’s the schematic: